 Backyard: Favors open country, agricultural fields, and similar open habitats.
 Present in some urban areas but not in others.

-Nest: It builds a simple platform or accumulation of twigs in trees or tall shrubs 10 to 70 above the ground.
+Nest: It builds a simple platform or accumulation of twigs in trees or tall shrubs 10 to 70 feet above the ground.

 Breeding season: American crows breed in mid-March through late July.